abrokecube/subtitles/Subtitles/GYARI - Akari Has Arrived!/readme.md

 Japanese onomatopoeia gaming
 For all her little untranslated gremlin noises, I deviated from the romanization and tried my best to make them sound more English
 GPT didn't know what "iyanhoho" was, jisho said it was a slang term for 'earphones.'
 Thanks [jisho](https://jisho.org/)
+The file I submitted has been time shifted backwards by 1 frame.
+Makes the appearing dialogue bubbles look better on my machine, idk about yours.
+Please send me your feedback.

 ## Folder info